Transportation-Related Expenses (TRE) Payments

 • “Did anyone sign anything for the insurance company stating that you would not be driving this vehicle?”

-If the client answers “YES” to one of these questions, or a similar one, indicating he/she is “EXCLUDED” from the policy, mileage reimbursement cannot be authorized when the client is using this vehicle because there is NO auto insurance coverage.
+If the client answers “YES” to one of these questions, or a similar one, indicating the client is “EXCLUDED” from the policy, mileage reimbursement cannot be authorized when the client is using this vehicle because there is NO auto insurance coverage.

 Note: Post-aid clients are eligible for mileage.